-I have reached out to my department already.
-And now I am requesting if graduate school, the university, might be able relieve some of the financial stress related to my medical situation.
+I have reached out to my department already and now I am requesting if the Graduate School or the university might be able relieve some of the financial stress related to my medical situation.
 Could I seek a tuition waiver of some scale for 2018-19?
 Or are there other recourses you might be able to tap into to assist with the unexpected financial strain?

 I thank you again in advance for any efforts you might be able to make on my behalf.
 I can provide whatever documentation necessary moving forward.

 I’m so very sorry to hear that you’re facing the prospect of additional cancer treatments this fall.
 I can imagine that the last two years have been very challenging for you and I admire your determination in the face of this setback.
 Tuition aid for professional master’s programs is handled by each department or the affiliated college (AAP, Engineering, ILR, CALS, etc.) directly.
 I’ll connect you with the appropriate college.

 While the Graduate School does not have purview over tuition support for your program, I can share some helpful resources: